dekellum/tao-log/README.md

 earlier rust versions, possibly as far back as 1.16.0 (_log_'s current MSRV).
 Or consider lobbying for the inclusion of this feature in _log_ itself.

-With rustc 1.32.0+, one (but not more than one) trailing comma is properly accepted in _-v_ macro calls.
-On 1.31.0, multiple trailing commas are erroneously accepted.

 Compile time errors for misuse of _-v_ macros (e.g. 0 arguments, 4 arguments,
-non-literal prefix argument, missing format specifier, etc.) are tested and verified on rustc 1.35.0 and nightly, currently.
-Earlier rustc versions may produce less clear errors.
+non-literal prefix argument, missing format specifier, etc.) are tested and verified on rustc stable and nightly, currently.
+Earlier rustc versions, prior to 1.35.0, may produce less clear errors.

 ## License